HypothesisWorks/hypothesis/docs/settings.rst

 not enough and you need to tweak it.

 The mechanism for doing this is the :class:`~hypothesis.settings` object.
-You can set up a @given based test to use this using a settings decorator:
+You can set up a :func:`@given <hypothesis.given>` based test to use this using a settings
+decorator:

 :func:`@given <hypothesis.given>` invocation as follows: